MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-oracle-to-postgresql.md

 **Recommended Solution:** PostgreSQL Foreign Data Wrapper (FDW) Extensions are a key Postgres feature allowing you to access and manipulate data stored in external systems as if that data was within Azure Postgres database natively.
 FDWs enable Azure Postgres to function as a federated database, allowing integration with any number of external data sources, including Oracle databases.
 FDWs create foreign table definitions within your Postgres database and these foreign tables act as a proxy for your defined external data source allowing users to query these foreign tables using regular SQL queries.
 Internally, the Postgres engine uses the external FDW definition to communicate with and coordinate data on demand from the remote data source.

 **oracle_fdw:** (Foreign Data Wrapper for Oracle) is a Postgres extension that allows you to access Oracle databases from within Azure Postgres.
 When migrating from Oracle to Azure Postgres, oracle_fdw can play a crucial role by providing data access, data validation, incremental migration, and real-time data synchronization.
-It is important to keep in mind the following key considerations when using FDWs:
+It's important to keep in mind the following key considerations when using FDWs:

  - Running queries through oracle_fdw will incur overhead in the form of network communications and authentication negotiation while the data is processed and fetched from the remote Oracle server
  - Some data types may need special handling or conversion to ensure data types are correctly mapped between systems.